Havasu Creek Waterfalls Travel & Photography Guide

 Mooney Falls Hike

-How long is hike to Mooney Falls?
-It’s short, takes only 15-20 minutes to go down, but it’s the hardest one, and most challenging hike.
+How long is a hike to Mooney Falls?
+It’s short and takes only 15-20 minutes to go down, but it’s the hardest and most challenging hike in Havasu Creek.
 It’s only 0,5 miles from Havasupai Campground, but it’s very vertical climbing downwards.
 The trail is narrow; the rocks are slippery and sharp.
 If you are afraid of heights and exposure, it could seem a bit spicy.
-So take your time, do not hurry up and be careful.
+So take your time, do not hurry up, and be careful.
 It requires several climbs down through a dark tunnel carved into the rocks.
 There are vertical ladders and a chain to help you climb.
 Unfortunately, the problem is that everything is incredibly slippery.
 The water breeze from the Mooney Fall is powerful and reaches the top of the rocks.
 Ladders, chains, and stones are very wet and muddy, so be careful.
 The climb is also tricky because of having to pass people going in the opposite direction.

 If you are afraid of going down the waterfall for health, physical, equipment, or any other reasons, don’t worry.
 You have two spots to take great Mooney Falls photos without steep climbing.

-If you decide to go down to the waterfall, you can take pictures of the water from different places in front of the waterfall.
+- If you decide to go down to the waterfall, you can take pictures of the water from different places in front of the waterfall.
 Remember, however, that the breeze is powerful.
 Watch out for your lenses and equipment so that they don’t get too much water.
+It’s one of the most powerful of Havasupai Waterfalls.

 Basic info about Havasu Falls